A Holocaust survivor will mark that history differently after the horrors of Oct. 7

 Tzamir’s mother had hidden her Jewish identity during World War II by serving in the German army.
 She gave birth to Judith in 1943 in a hospital run by nuns, and left Judith behind to save her life.
 Tzamir, called Donata at the time, was placed in a foster family.
 She had no idea she was Jewish until she met her mother.

-Sixteen years later, while she was in college, Tzamir went to Meflasim, a kibbutz in southern Israel on the border with Gaza, through a student-exchange program.
-After her studies, she returned to Meflasim, fell in love with a new immigrant from Argentina who was also living on the kibbutz, and stayed, raising four children.
+Sixteen years later, while she was in college, Tzamir went to Mefalsim, a kibbutz in southern Israel on the border with Gaza, through a student-exchange program.
+After her studies, she returned to Mefalsim, fell in love with a new immigrant from Argentina who was also living on the kibbutz, and stayed, raising four children.

 The militants killed around 1,200 people that day, mostly civilians, and kidnapped 250 others.
 The attack sparked the Israeli invasion in Gaza, where the death toll has soared to more than 34,500 people, according to local health officials, and driven around 80% of Gaza's population of 2.3 million from their homes.
 The high death toll and humanitarian crisis have prompted genocide accusations against Israel in the International Court of Justice — a charge that Israel angrily rejects.

-Note: This story has been corrected to show that the spelling of the kibbutz is Mefalsim.